bledden/Corch/docs/Pitch.md

 - **No Collaboration**: Models work in isolation, missing collective intelligence

 **Result**:
-- 🐛 Buggy code that "looks right" but fails in production
+- [BUG] Buggy code that "looks right" but fails in production
-- 🔒 Security vulnerabilities missed by single-perspective generation
+- [SECURE] Security vulnerabilities missed by single-perspective generation
-- 📚 Poor or missing documentation
+- [DOCS] Poor or missing documentation
-- 🔄 Same mistakes repeated over and over
+- [REFRESH] Same mistakes repeated over and over

 ### Our Solution: Collaborative Code Generation That Learns